 The vast majority of Hampton boys progress to university, although advice is also given on a range of options including Degree Apprenticeships.
-From the First Year upwards, the Hampton School Careers Department offers extensive support and guidance to ensure that each pupil has a thorough understanding of opportunities in education, training and employment, and the skills necessary to make informed decisions.
+From the First Year upwards, the Hampton School UCAS and Careers Department offers extensive support and guidance to ensure that each pupil has a thorough understanding of opportunities in education, training and employment, and the skills necessary to make informed decisions.

 The Careers programme includes the offer of internal interviews with individual pupils at key decision-making times; and advice and guidance is offered from staff and external professionals.

 First Year pupils are introduced to the Careers programme in the summer term.
 Second Year boys undertake a Career Investigator programme to give them some early ideas.
 Third Year pupils are given help in choosing their GCSE subjects and are offered the opportunity of an individual interview with a member of the UCAS and Careers team.

 Pupils and parents may at any time make an appointment to discuss future plans with the careers staff or Head of Year.
 All Fifth Years take the ‘Morrisby’ careers aptitude tests and have follow-up interviews with their Form Tutor and a member of the UCAS and Careers team if they wish.

 Alumni regularly return to Hampton to offer guidance and share their expertise.
 The School holds an annual Careers Week in the spring term which enables pupils and their parents to consult experts from many professions and organisations; and boys are also able to participate in the LEH Careers Convention.
 The School enjoys close contact with its Alumni network and these links offer boys the opportunity for work experience and internships before they proceed to degree courses.